 Diane is among that rarest of denizens – a native Phoenician!
 She is an avid dancer who joined the country-western performance team “Hot Desert Dancers” in 1996.
 She met her husband John in the late 90s at a dance convention doing the “West Coast Swing” and they were married in 2000.
 Diane spent the majority of her professional career employed by the City of Phoenix working on the Information Technology team.
 During her 26-year tenure, Diane held positions in Data Entry, Programming and finally as a Database Administrator, from which she retired in 2005.
 After retirement and while living in Overgaard, AZ, for six years, Diane refused to sit still – she kept very busy as Manager of the Senior Center and also ran the Overgaard Chapter of the Salvation Army.
 A 2013 move brought Diane and John back to the valley.
 Diane joined the Village Dancers very soon after moving to Westbrook Village in 2015 and has been a member of the Village Voices since 2016.
 Diane is the Treasurer of the HOA Board in her Westbrook Village sub-division.
-Prior to her current position as President of the Board of Directors of the Village Voices, Diane served as Vice-President and Treasurer.
+Prior to her current position as Treasurer of the Board of Directors of the Village Voices, Diane previously served as President, Vice-President and Treasurer.